Spanish (SPAN)

 Campus: LISLE (Typically Offered: Periodically)

 SPAN 2220 Introduction to Spanish Literature.
 (Formerly 220) Close reading of selected Spanish short stories, poetry, plays, and essays.
 Analysis of how these works reflect and influence the thinking of their times and the relevance of their ideas to the contemporary world.
 This course is designed to help students improve skills in written and oral narration and description, and reading proficiency.
 IAI H3916.
-Prerequisite: SPAN 2211 and SPAN 2212 or department consent.
+Prerequisite: SPAN 2211 and SPAN 2212 or SPAN 2215.
 3 semester credit hour/s.

 Designation: Literary and Rhetorical (QLR); Global